realworldocaml/book/en/runtime-memory-layout.md

 Polymorphic variants are more flexible than normal variants when writing code, but are slightly less efficient at runtime.
-This is because there isn't as much static compile-time information available to optimise their memory layout.
+This is because there isn't as much static compile-time information available to optimize their memory layout.

 A polymorphic variant without any parameters is stored as an unboxed integer and so only takes up one word of memory, just like a normal variant.
 This